 At our first session, I’d like to learn about you and what you are going through and struggling with.
 Going at your pace, I want to get to know you as a person, not only the struggles, but also your interests, motivations, and anything else that makes you who you are.

 It is also possible to come in for therapy not fully knowing what it is you’d like to change, or where it is you’re looking to end up.
 This is okay and actually very common.
 You may know that something needs to change, though not be sure of what or how.
 The answers often take shape organically as the process unfolds.

 Emotional healing is possible when we are feeling connected, heard, and understood on a deeper level.
 After first getting to know you and what you are struggling with, I aim to support you through a reflective process while illuminating and working through life patterns that are obstacles to balance, fulfillment, and feeling well, overall.
 Self-awareness is an important part of the process, but not the end goal in the process (which is often misunderstood with therapy).
-As we come to understand the deeper psychological, emotional, and relational patterns holding you back from where you want to be with your life, we are more able to work through the emotional elements that have perpetuated these patterns so you can move forward.
+As we come to understand the deeper psychological, emotional, and relational patterns holding you back from where you want to be in your life, we are more able to work through the emotional elements that have perpetuated these patterns so you can move forward.